 Zooming in on what goes on in the brain, it produces cortisol, which focuses our attention, and oxytocin, which is associated with empathy and caring, when exposed to an emotionally engaging story.
 In a study on the brain’s reaction to stories, it was shown that this chemical cocktail resulted in the participants’ increased engagement and action upon the given information.

-If you’re a science teacher, read on in part 2 of our storytelling article about how science teachers can use storytelling.
+If you’re a science teacher, read part two of our series about how you can use storytelling.